Gettin’ Wavy: 5 Tips From Prep To Finish (& Everything In Between!)

 Before you snag tips from @chrisjones_hair, @danielleemilie and @hairbychrissydanielle, TAP through some of their cool-girl waves inspo!

-Learn how to cut a bob with @chrisjones_hair!
-Click here + watch the 90-minute course online!
+Learn how to cut and style a soft, blunt bob with @chrisjones_hair!
+Click here + watch the 90-minute course!

 1. Prep Tip For Clean & Controlled Texture